AntoineDargier/Advanced-Deep-Learning-Course/Project 4_Transfer Learning/README.md

 * ```numpy```

 ### Conclusion
-When we implement ResNet18 from scratch with our small train set, we can see that the model is clearly overfitting: we have 100% accuracy on the train set, but only 21.48% on the test set.
-So we need to find solutions to this issues.
+When I implement ResNet18 from scratch with our small train set, I can see that the model is clearly overfitting: I have 100% accuracy on the train set, but only 21.48% on the test set.
+So I need to find solutions to this issues.
 A first one can be transfer learning from a pretrained model ; a second one can be to try data augmentation to have a bigger train set.

-After this first analysis, we try to use a pretrained model.
-We choose ResNet34 model, which we adapt to our task with transfer learning: we create new layers that we train alone in a first part, before learning the whole model to our task.
-With this method, we achieve to reach 100% accuracy on the train set, and 27.27% on the test set.
-We can see now that transfer learning is a good solution when train set is very small, because there is always overfitting but the results are better on the test set.
+After this first analysis, I try to use a pretrained model.
+I choose ResNet34 model, which I adapt to our task with transfer learning: I create new layers that I train alone in a first part, before learning the whole model to our task.
+With this method, I achieve to reach 100% accuracy on the train set, and 27.27% on the test set.
+I can see now that transfer learning is a good solution when train set is very small, because there is always overfitting but the results are better on the test set.

-Finally, we tried data augmentation to improve the size of our training set.
-We implement transformations on our data, such as andomHorizontalFlip, RandomCrop, GaussianBlur, ColorJitter.
+Finally, I tried data augmentation to improve the size of our training set.
+I implement transformations on our data, such as andomHorizontalFlip, RandomCrop, GaussianBlur, ColorJitter.
 This method seems here pretty efficient, because we succeed to achieve very good performance, with 95% accuracy on our train set, and 24.68% on the test set in 40 epochs.
 So the performance on the train set is a little bit lower, but the generalization on the test set is better.

 | Model | Number of  epochs | Train accuracy | Test accuracy |
 |:------:|:------:|:------:|:------:|